Jump to section:

 Ans: An AI Employee is a sophisticated automation system designed to handle specific, rule-based workflows.
 Unlike traditional software that requires constant human input, it operates autonomously within set parameters to perform tasks like analyzing medical images, transcribing patient notes, or managing appointment schedules, acting as a digital teammate.

-Ans: No. The primary goal of AI in healthcare is augmentation, not replacement.
+The WHO projects a global shortage of 9.9 million physicians, nurses, and midwives by 2030, demonstrating that we need more healthcare workers, not fewer.
 AI is designed to take over administrative and repetitive tasks, freeing up human professionals to focus on complex diagnosis, empathetic patient interaction, ethical decision-making, and building therapeutic relationships—areas where human touch is irreplaceable.

 Ans: Common use cases include: